LevonDem/PAIRADISE-1/README.md

 3. nIter: The maximum number of iterations of the optimization algorithm allowed.
 Default is ```nIter = 100```.
 4. tol: Specifies the tolerance level for terminating the optimization algorithm, defined as the difference in log-likelihood ratios between iterations.
 Default is ```tol = 10^(-2)```.
 5. pseudocount: Specifies a value for a pseudocount added to each count (e.g. values in columns 2-5 of the input dataframe) at the beginning of the analysis.
 Default is ```pseudocount = 0```.
+6. seed: Seed value for random number generation.
-6. equal.variance: Are the group variances assumed equal?
+7. equal.variance: Are the group variances assumed equal?
 Takes value TRUE or FALSE.
 Default is ```equal.variance = FALSE```.

 Output:
 The function "pairadise" returns a list containing the following entries: